Survival analysis based on body mass index in patients with Covid-19 admitted to the intensive care unit of Amir Al-Momenin Hospital in Arak – 2021

 , Obesity Medicine, doi:10.1016/j.obmed.2022.100420

-Retrospective 193 ICU patients in Iran, showing no significant difference with vitamin D treatment.
+Retrospective 193 ICU patients in Iran, showing lower mortality with remdesivir treatment, not reaching statistical significance.[Gérard, Zhou]

 Effect extraction follows pre-specified rules prioritizing more serious outcomes.
 Submit updates